rchakode/kube-opex-analytics/README.md

 ## <a name="goals"></a>Goals
 Kubernetes Opex Analytics is meant to allow organizations to track the resources being consumed by their Kubernetes clusters to prevent overpaying.
 To do so, Kubernetes Opex Analytics generates short-, mid- and long-term usage reports so give relevant insights on what amount of resources each project is spending over time.
 The final **goal being to help organizations make cost allocation and capacity planning decisions** with factual analytics.

-To meet this goal, Kubernetes Opex Analytics periodically collects CPU and memory usage metrics from Kubernetes's APIs, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly), to produce resource usage reports covering up to a year.
+To meet this goal, Kubernetes Opex Analytics periodically collects CPU and memory usage metrics from Kubernetes's APIs, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly), to produce resource **usage reports covering up to a year**.
 The reports focus on namespace level, while a special care is taken to also account and highlight **shares of non-allocatable capacities**.

 ## <a name="concepts"></a>Concepts